Bobby-Mack1/Bobby-Mack1.github.io/_posts/2024-11-29-Clustering.md

 Finally customers in *Cluster 2* spent significant portions within Dairy, Fruit & Vegetables, but very little in the Meat product area - so similarly, we would make an early hypothesis that these customers are more along the lines of those following a vegetarian diet.

-To help embed this segmentation into the business, we have proposed to call this the "You Are What You Eat" segmentation.

 <br>
 <br>
 ### Growth/Next Steps <a name="overview-growth"></a>